shanudjn/shahazad-blog/content/blog/LinkedIn-Scraping/index.md

 After logging in, the next step we need to do is to find a way to enter the search string.
 After doing some digging, I found that for getting the list of profiles based on your search string we could use a url.
 Look at the image below:</br>
 ![profiles](./list.png)
-So, to get the list of profiles add the following code to the previous code i.e. after <br/> `await page.click(SUBMIT_SELECTOR);`, add the following code to go to the list page.
+So, to get the list of profiles add the following code to the previous code snippet i.e. after <br/> `await page.click(SUBMIT_SELECTOR);`,from the previous code snippet, add the following code to go to the list page.
 ```js
         await page.goto(
           `https://www.linkedin.com/search/results/people/?keywords=${SEARCH_STRING}&origin=CLUSTER_EXPANSION`,